Super-brawl-team/epsilon/poincare/doc/layout.md

 A `VerticalOffset` is related to a layout positionned before or after him in the same rack.
 Let's call this layout the anchor of the `VerticalOffset`.

-When a rack encounters a `VerticalOffset` while iterating over their children, it places it relatively to its anchor height. `VerticalOffset` does nothing by itself.
+When a rack encounters a `VerticalOffset` while iterating over its children, it places the `VerticalOffset` relatively to its anchor. `VerticalOffset` does nothing by itself.

-The vertical offset has two properties (`isSubScript` and `isPrefix`) that respectively determine how to place it (up or down) and what is its anchor (previous or next layout).
+The vertical offset has two properties (`isSubScript` and `isPrefix`) that respectively determine how to place it (up or down) and what is its anchor (next or previous layout).

 If there is no anchor, an empty yellow square is displayed instead.